idof1/symNMF/README.md

 - **analysis.py**: Script to analyze clustering results and compare SymNMF with K-means.
 - **setup.py**: Setup file to build the C extension for Python.
 - **Makefile**: Makefile for compiling the C interface.
-- **Additional C/h files**: Optional modules and headers as required by your design.

 ## Getting Started